Are you an artist and would like some tips for oil painting on a budget?

 Surfaces for Oil Painting

-A thin piece of wood, less than 1/2 an inch in thickness or so, will do better if gesso is applied to both sides of the wood in order to prevent warping.
+A thin piece of plywood, less than 1/2 inch in thickness or so, will do better if gesso is applied to both sides of the wood in order to prevent warping.

 Brushes for Oil Painting